-Many know that Japanese culture disapproves of kissing in public, even on the side.
-But is it true that Japanese people don't kiss in public today?
-How do they view it?
-In this article we will address different subjects and curiosities about Kiss in Japan.
+Many know that Japanese culture disapproves of kissing in public, even on a peck.
+But is it true that nowadays Japanese people don't kiss in public?
+How do they face it?
+In this article, we will address different subjects and curiosities about the Kiss in Japan.

-We can see that even in anime and dramas a kiss can end up being rare.
-Several successful romantic dramas sometimes do not have a kiss.
-How do the Japanese view the kiss?
-A survey conducted by SK Planet Japan with 400 men and women between 20 and 30 years old reveals interesting things about Kissing, breaking this subject that is often a taboo.
+We can notice that even in anime and dramas a kiss can end up being rare.
+Several successful romantic dramas sometimes do not feature any kisses.
+How will the Japanese face the kiss?
+A survey carried out by SK Planet Japan with 400 men and women between 20 and 30 years old reveals interesting things about the Kiss, breaking this subject that used to be a taboo.

 About 60% of respondents kissed only 5 people.
-90% of women said that not all of their kisses led to dating.
-That is, many women have confirmed that they are willing to kiss for no reason, just because they want to.
-That is, nowadays casual kissing has become common in Japan, it is no longer that promise that it used to be.
+90% of women said that not all of their kisses led to a date.
+That is, many women confirmed that they are willing to kiss for no reason, just because they want to.
+That is, nowadays the casual kiss has become common in Japan, it is no longer the promise it used to be.

 Although many young people today are not ashamed to kiss, or even to kiss strangers.
-It ends up being difficult to find a “kiss” situation when your shy nature ends with the courage to approach the girls.
-Some resort to group meetings to get closer and find a date.
-During school life, many Japanese people start a relationship, but sometimes they don't even have the courage to kiss.
+It turns out to be difficult to find a situation of "kiss" when your shy nature destroys the courage to approach the girls.
+Some resort to group dates to get closer and find a date.
+During school life, many Japanese start a relationship, but sometimes they don't even have the courage to kiss.

-Some say that the kiss in Japan only happens when both parties want sex, a big stereotype, a big lie.
-It is true that many prefer to do this in the comfort of their home, and some couples may end up not kissing at all times, such as going out to work and arriving home.
-It is a fact that the Japanese are ashamed, and do not like to display affection in public.
+Some say that kissing in Japan only happens when both parties want sex, a big stereotype, a big lie.
+It's true that many prefer to do it in the comfort of their own home, and some couples may not end up kissing at all moment, like leaving for work and arriving home.
+It's a fact that Japanese people are ashamed, and don't like to show affection in public.

-Another thing that gets in the way of kissing in public is the fact that the Law in Japan prohibits relationships between students under the age of 18 without the consciences of the country.
+Another thing that gets in the way of kissing in public is the fact that the law in Japan prohibits relationships between students under the age of 18 without the country's conscience.
 Despite Japan being an open country and not getting involved in the lives of others, many end up feeling shocked or uncomfortable when they see people kissing in public.

-- There are legends that say that kissing was banned by Tokugawa due to the tuberculosis epidemic that haunted Japan at the time;
+- There are legends that say that the kiss was forbidden by Tokugawa due to the tuberculosis epidemic that haunted Japan at the time;

 - Despite Japan's conservative culture, some children and teenagers have used the kiss on the cheek as a greeting;

-Japanese women look like they like to be kissed on the neck.
+Japanese women seem to like being kissed on the neck.

-The kiss involving the exchange of saliva and tongue was called a kuchizui (口吸い) which can literally be translated as sucking a mouth.
-When the West influenced Japan in the Meiji era, the common kiss was called seppun (接吻) which can literally be translated as touch of lips.
-Until with time the most common term came from the English kiss (kisu - キス).
+The kiss that involves the exchange of saliva and tongue was called kuchizui (口吸い) which can be literally translated as mouth-sucking.
+When the West influenced Japan in the Meiji era, the common kiss was called seppun (接吻) which can literally be translated as touching lips.
+Until, with time, the most common term came from the English kiss (kisu – キス).

 - Kissu (キッス) can also be understood as a kiss.
 (Or name of the band Kiss);